 God reveals His majesty and His bounty every moment through nature and through history.
 Nature is a great teacher.
+It is an open book with an infinite number of pages.
 It offers an infinite variety of vistas.
 Humans try to understand nature and use it for their benefit.
 The question is: how can the physical and the natural be integrated into a holistic picture which includes not just the inputs from the body and the mind but also the perceptions of the heart?

-The Qur’anic perspective integrates the physical, rational and emotional by asserting their common origin and their common functionality.
-Each of these modes of knowing springs from the spiritual and is a Divine gift.
-Each of these assists humankind in discharging its responsibility to know, serve and worship Him.
-We will briefly outline here how the senses, the mind and the heart facilitate the perception of Signs for Divine presence and serve to augment faith.
+The Qur’anic perspective integrates the physical, the rational and the emotive by asserting their common origin and their common functionality.
+Each of these modes of knowing springs from the spirit (the Ruh) and is a Divine gift.
+Each of these assists humankind in discharging its responsibility to know, serve, praise, adore and worship Him.
+We will briefly outline here how the senses, the mind and the heart facilitate the perception of Signs of Divine presence and serve to augment faith.

 In the secular view there is no interconnectivity between the worldviews of the body, the mind and the heart.
 The interconnectivity is established when these worldviews are taken as Signs from a Single Source so that man may perceive the presence of the Divine and attain certainty of faith.

 Consider the physical.
-The senses act as windows to the physical in time-space and facilitate the construction of an empirical worldview which forms the basis of science.
-This worldview, based on the assumptions of before and after, subject and object, is flawed, deceptive and imperfect.
-Consider a rainbow.
+The senses act as windows to the physical in space-time and facilitate the construction of an empirical worldview which forms the basis of science.
+This worldview, based on the assumptions of before and after, subject and object, is useful but is deceptive.
+Here is an example: Consider a rainbow.
 A physical description of the rainbow would take us in the direction of wavelengths, dispersion, wave propagation, optic nerves, and neurons in the brain.
 Consider this worldview of wavelengths, dispersion and neurons.
-Where is the enchanting beauty of the rainbow as it vaults the sky from horizon to horizon?
+Where in this description is the enchanting beauty of the rainbow as it vaults the sky from horizon to horizon?
 It is not there.
 Yet, even the most unlettered human can relate to the beauty of the rainbow and be awed by it.
 The beauty of the rainbow is not in the physical description because beauty is not in wavelengths, cells and atoms.
-It is in the Self, the Nafs which is hidden from the physical, but makes its presence felt through interaction with it.
+It is in the Self, the Nafs which is hidden from the physical, but makes its presence felt through interaction with the physical.

 The secular man is constantly at war with himself.
 He cannot circumscribe the heart with his logic.
 Secular thought would have us believe that there is nothing more to the cosmos than the physical.
 The materialists go even one step further; they reduce all experience to the physical.
-In the process they negate the essence of being human which lies in the perceptions of the heart and the Self.
+In the process they negate the essence of being human which lies in the perceptions of not just the physical but also perceptions of the heart and the Self (Nafs).

-This dichotomy between the physical and the Self is removed when the physical is presented as a Divine Sign.
+This dichotomy between the physical and the Self is removed when the physical is looked upon as a Divine Sign.
 Such a perspective does not negate the scientific approach which demands its validation in observation and measurement.
-It merely imparts a transcendent vision to the physical so that the scientist can use the experience of the senses, not as an end in itself but as an occasion for Divine intervention so that humankind may perceive the presence of the Divine and witness the grand panorama of creation from a platform of faith.
+It merely imparts a transcendent quality to the physical so that the scientist can use the experience of the senses, not as an end in itself but as a Sign to perceive the presence of the Divine and witness the grand panorama of creation from a platform of faith and reason.
 Such a view does not negate the processes of science.
 But it changes the perspective in a profound way.

 Every moment Divine grace displays itself in nature, and it does so with majesty.
 In it there are Signs for the perceptive minds.
-The study of nature thus becomes mandatory on humans to witness these Signs, use them as an occasion to celebrate Divine grace and create Divine patterns in the world.
+The study of nature thus becomes mandatory on humans to witness these Signs, use them as occasions to celebrate Divine grace, apply reason, learn from them and use them to create Divine patterns (‘amal us salehat) in the world.